Founder & CEO

 As a 10-year-old child in Fort Myers, Angela lost her mother, Valerie, to a car accident.
 With the help of a strong family structure and father, Angela was able to go on in life, despite her tragedy.
 Yet, even today Angela says, “With a place like Valerie’s House, I would have connected with children like me...”
 Read more about Angela.

 Danielle obtained a Bachelor of Arts degree in Psychology and a Masters in Social Work from Florida Gulf Coast University.
 She has a passion for working with children, and in particular with those who are grieving, having experienced the loss of her own father.
 Danielle spent much of her childhood participating in a program similar to Valerie's House in her home town of West Palm Beach.
 She was instrumental in the launching of Valerie's House, as a group leader and an advocate, from its inception.
 In May 2016, she was hired as the first Program Director.

 Previously, Danielle volunteered with grief camps and completed courses on grief, death & dying focusing on how children from different age groups are affected.
-She is currently a licensed Clinical Social Work Intern working towards her LCSW, and is pursuing certification in Thanatology.
+She is currently a Registered Clinical Social Work Intern working towards her LCSW, and is pursuing certification in Thanatology.
 Danielle has experience in leadership, non-profit development and networking primarily while a student and University Ambassador Director at Florida Gulf Coast University.
 These experiences have prepared her well for undertaking the program director position at Valerie's House.

 Contact Danielle at email@example.com .